Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-07-tensions.md

 "Well, obviously."
 Goruu agreed.
 "What's she do?"

 "That depends how much I give her."
 Rylee told him.
-"I guess if I really pushed her...Seventy kilolights for six hours?
+"I guess if I really pushed her...
+Seventy kilolights for six hours?
 Of course, right now that'd be a one way trip, they've not finished the WITCHES yet."

-"Seventy...how?
+"Seventy... how?
 She's not big enough for a power plant that size.
 Especially given that - no offense - I doubt your first ever FTL engine is very efficient.

 And what's WITCHES?"